-Published November 27, 2017 By Adam Lowenstein
+Published November 27, 2017, Authored by Dr. Adam Lowenstein

 A traffic accident in Los Angeles?
 Football injury in college?
 Even the recent surge in popularity of kickboxing has produced too many head trauma patients that experience chronic migraine headaches after their injury.